Paolo Cannavaro: International career

 As a youngster, Cannavaro played for Italy under-21 national football team on 18 occasions between 2002 and 2004, notably representing the Italy under-21 side at the 2002 UEFA European Under-21 Championship, where they reached the semi-finals.
 He followed in the footsteps of his older brother by earning his first and only call up for the Italian national senior team under manager Roberto Donadoni, on 13 October 2007, for a friendly match in Florence against South Africa on 17 October, although he did not make an appearance during the match.

-Style of play
+Player profile

-A tall, reliable, experienced, dedicated and physically strong defender, Cannavaro was known in particular for his ability in the air.
-A talented defender, although tactically he was capable of playing in a four-man back-line, he was not particularly quick, therefore, due to his elegance on the ball, technique, vision, awareness and passing ability, he performed best as a ball-playing centre-back in a three-man defensive line and was known for his ability to create chances or start attacking plays from the back after winning back possession; he was also capable of playing as a right-back, although this was not his preferred position.
-His main defensive skills were his anticipation, marking ability, tackling, concentration and strong mental attributes.
-In spite of his reserved character, he was also known for his leadership qualities.
+Cannavaro was known in particular for his ability in the air.
+He was known for his ability to create chances or start attacking plays from the back after winning back possession...

 Coaching career

 Assistant coaching roles

 Following his retirement from professional football in December 2017, Paolo joined his brother, manager Fabio Cannavaro, on the technical staff at Chinese Super League club Guangzhou Evergrande.
 They stayed at Guangzhou until September 2021, when they tended their resignations.

-He successively served as Fabio Cannavaro's assistant at Serie B club Benevento from September 2022 to February 2023, and Udinese in the final part of the 2023–24 season.
+He served as Fabio Cannavaro's assistant at Serie B club Benevento from September 2022 to February 2023, and Udinese in the final part of the 2023–24 season.